diyanah08/project1-themainewebsite/README.md

 3. As a person doesn’t know the band, I want to know who they are, so that I can decide if they interest me.
 4. As a person doesn’t know the band, I want to know their latest songs, so that I can decide if I enjoy their music.

+In the design, the mobile view and the web view is also slightly different in terms of colors and text visible.
+- For example, in the mobile view, the poem in the About section is hidden so has to not make the site too cluttered.
+As it does not affect the overall purpose of the site which is to get to know the repertoire of albums and finding out the tour dates, it is intentionally left out.

 ## Technologies
 1. HTML
 2. CSS